 Is There a Vaccine?

-- The vaccine developed by Pfizer Inc. and BioNTech SE has been approved for emergency use authorization by the FDA, and is currently being distributed across the U.S. This vaccine, which shows to be more than 95 percent effective, may help prevent people age 16 and older from getting infected.
+The vaccine developed by Pfizer Inc. and BioNTech SE has received full approval by the FDA.
+This vaccine, which shows to be more than 95 percent effective, may help prevent people 12 years old and older from getting seriously ill and hospitalized.
 Patients receive two doses of this vaccine 21 days apart.

-- Another vaccine developed by Moderna Inc. has received emergency use authorization by the FDA, and is currently being distributed across the U.S. This vaccine is about 95 percent effective and may help people 18 and older from getting infected.
-The Moderna vaccine is given to patients in two different doses 28 days apart.
+The vaccine developed by Moderna Inc. has received emergency use authorization by the FDA.
+This vaccine, which is about 95 percent effective, can reduce infections among asymptomatic individuals and could potentially help prevent the spread of the virus from person to person.
+The Moderna vaccine is given to patients 18 years old and older in two different doses 28 days apart.